captainalan/sudoku-solver/README.md

 ```

-(I have yet to implement a CLI...)
+CLI is yet to be implemented!

 Other Notes
 -----------

 ### O(???)

-As of now, I am employing random numbers/brute force to
+As of now, I am employing random numbers/brute force to solve Puzzles
-follows:
+as follows:

 1. For each square, gather the possible values that can complete that
    square.
 For instance, a square with the values 1 and 2 filled in